Morest1124/alx-Back-end-capstone-project/README.md

 *   **Proposal System**: Freelancers can submit proposals (bids) for projects.
 *   **Review System**: Clients and freelancers can rate and review each other after a project is completed.
 *   **Messaging**: A messaging system for communication between users.
+*   **Dashboards**: API endpoints for freelancer and client dashboards to view key metrics.

 ## Project Plan & Progress